fairDataSociety/FIPs/text/fdp-roadmap.md

 Because of this, new dApps might have a huge amount of data that they can start with.
 For example, one dApp has data about a user who bought tickets for concerts and other dApp can make suggestions for listening new type of bands based on that - of course, if the user gives the permission to the dApp to read this personal data.

-Also, it plants the seed for new type of data-economics, where the user can share their valuable data with dApps for service or monetisation, which is a great deal for both sides.
+Also, it plants the seed for new type of data-economics, where the user can share their data with dApps for service or monetisation, which is a great deal for both sides.
 Here, it has to emphasized, the data in question is not binded to any real person and the shared data is well-boundered with a strict structure what it contains.

 Nevertheless, the data that the user wants share can be junk, but in a structure.